Your First 6 Months — BJJ Beginner Roadmap

 Three Full Breaths Before the Next Round

 Not as a stress response — as a deliberate reset.
 This signals your nervous system to shift out of survival mode.
-A calmer state means better observation and better learning in the next round.
+A calmer state means better observation and better learning.

 2